tekinosman/cloze-sequence/README.md

 ### Why a template and not a plugin?

-Because even though this would make a few things easier (such as a button for adding a cloze item), plugins do frequently break when Anki is updated.
-Unfortunately I can't keep it updated for free with the limited time I have.
+Because even though this would make a few things easier, plugins do frequently break when Anki is updated.
+Unfortunately I can't keep it updated with the limited time I have.

 ### Does it work on mobile?